MagedSaeed/generate-sequences/README.md

 pip install -U generate-sequences
 ```

-You can also install the package from the latest commit on git by cloning the repository, then install:
+You can also install the package from the latest commit on GitHub by cloning the repository and installing it manually:

 ```bash
 git clone https://github.com/MagedSaeed/generate-sequences.git
 cd generate-sequences
 pip install -e .
 ```

 # 💡 Usage

 First, import the generators: